Jaredslocker21/massage-at-solid-gym/README.md

 - W3 schools for helping answering question
 - Stack overflow.

-## On going issues
+## On going ideas
-- sizing issues when responding with other device widths an that really is the main goal.
 - finding out about git diff, git pull and git status really helped me see what I was looking at.
 - rem for all fonts, make all h2 font sizes the same and all of the p one size to make everything consistent
+- flex box and flex positioning is cool.

 ## Additional Testing on the Iphone 4?
 ![iphone 4 image test](/assets/images/iphone-test-images/iphone4-test-index.png)